Foundations of LE Audio: Broadcast Isochronous Streams

 Sequential Packing

-When the Controller uses the sequential Packing, it results in the BIS_Spacing value being greater than the Sub_Interval value, (BIS_Spacing parameter > Sub_Interval parameter ), and the BISes within the BIG occur consecutively, one after the other.
+When the Controller uses the sequential Packing, all subevents of each BIS are inserted before proceeding to the next BIS.
+This results in the BIS_Spacing value being greater than the Sub_Interval value, (BIS_Spacing parameter > Sub_Interval parameter ), and the BISes within the BIG occur consecutively, one after the other.

 Interleaved Packing

-When the Controller uses the interleaved Packing, it results in the BIS_Spacing value being less than the Sub_Interval value, BIS_Spacing parameter > Sub_Interval parameter , (BIS_Spacing parameter < Sub_Interval parameter), and the BISes within the BIG overlap and interlace.
+When the Controller uses the interleaved Packing, the subevent of each BIS is inserted in a round robin fashion.
+This results in the BIS_Spacing value being less than the Sub_Interval value, BIS_Spacing parameter > Sub_Interval parameter, (BIS_Spacing parameter < Sub_Interval parameter), and the BISes within the BIG overlap and interlace.

 Control Subevent in a BIG